 SEs responded that IP management is a mix of strategies.
 Only one firm licensed IP, leveraged it for revenue generation, and incorporated it into market expansion opportunities.
 The same firm uses IP to recruit both employees and board members.
 However, that organization did not use it to leverage investors via government grants or contracts.
 The rest of the 19 respondents ranged from indicating none of those strategies to a mix of, on average, 3 or 4 strategies.
 IP strategy maximization is not required of firms and may not be relevant to many firms.
 Future investigations could look at the type and function of a firm's intellectual property and compare it to the management strategies utilized and correlate it to specific organizational goals for revenue generation, recruitment, niche protection, and scaling/growth.
-The data suggests that SEs, especially those not engaging in any IP strategy, utilize other assets or methods to achieve their goals.
-If this is the case, does this differentiate an SE from any other 501c3, or is the strategic use of IP a critical component of SE?

 Finally, the number of follow-up emails from respondents interested in the results indicates a high level of interest in some organizations for comparing and understanding the landscape of IP strategy and management in SE.
-Given the prevalence of intellectual property in non-profits, this knowledge could be useful to the entire non-profit sector by providing another set of strategies that manage IP assets to help organizations achieve mission.
+Given the prevalence of intellectual property in non-profits, this knowledge could be useful to the entire non-profit sector by providing another set of strategies that manage IP assets to help governance teams achieve mission.
+Indeed, more robust IP asset data and opportunities for educating professionals in the nonprofit sector on the utilization and strategic management of IP assets would be beneficial to the entire sector.
 More time, resources, and different methodologies could very quickly add to the baseline data collected from this small sample.
-This survey is, hopefully, a starting place for future research into the innovations of social entrepreneurs and social enterprises.
+This thesis and underlying survey is, hopefully, a starting place for future research into the role of governance teams in identifying, safeguarding, and managing IP assets as part of their fiduciary duties.